 The requirement applies to all remote payment transactions initiated by a payer within the European Economic Area, including card transactions, but applies only on a "best-effort" basis when one of the parties is located outside of Europe.
-Exemptions are also allowed for low-value and recurring transactions.[†] However, it is believed that U.S. merchants selling in Europe that do not perform strong customer authentication could see significant loss of sales as European card issuers expect this authentication to be performed regardless of the "best-effort" exclusion.
+Exemptions are also allowed for low-value and recurring transactions.
+However, it is believed that U.S. merchants selling in Europe that do not perform strong customer authentication could see significant loss of sales as European card issuers expect this authentication to be performed regardless of the "best-effort" exclusion.

-Visa and Mastercard immediately positioned EMVCo's new standard, 3DS 2.0, as the best tool to perform strong customer authentication for card transactions both in Europe and the United States.[‡] The decision is another example of EMVCo standards being developed and leveraged in a way that benefits the card companies' existing practices while increasing merchants' payment processing costs and inhibiting true security innovation.[§]
+Visa and Mastercard immediately positioned EMVCo's new standard, 3DS 2.0, as the best tool to perform strong customer authentication for card transactions both in Europe and the United States. [‡] The decision is another example of EMVCo standards being developed and leveraged in a way that benefits the card companies' existing practices while increasing merchants' payment processing costs and inhibiting true security innovation. § on its Payment Request application programming interface with participation from a cross-section of industry stakeholders intended to create the concept of "payment apps."